tairov/llama2.mojo/README.md

 With the release of [Mojo](https://www.modular.com/blog/mojo-its-finally-here), I was inspired to take my Python port of [llama2.py](https://github.com/tairov/llama2.py) and transition it to Mojo.
 The result?
 A version that leverages Mojo's SIMD & vectorization primitives, boosting the Python performance by nearly 250x.
-Impressively, the Mojo version now outperforms the original llama2.c, even in runfast mode, by 15-20%.
+Impressively, the Mojo version now outperforms the original `llama2.c` compiled in `runfast` mode out of the box by 15-20%.
 This showcases the potential of hardware-level optimizations through Mojo's advanced features.
-I think this also can help us to see how far can we go with the original llama2.c hardware optimizations.
+I think this also can help us to see how far can we go with the original `llama2.c` hardware optimizations.

 ## performance

-As it was shown during my experimentations performance of this solution can beat the original `llama2.c` even built with `runfast` option.

-PS.
-I was trying to make parallelize mode in Mojo working, but that version was much slower.
-Though, the `llama2.c` built with OMP support can be 2x faster.
-Still investigating in this direction.
+Since there were some debates was this comparison legit or not I did some research and found that in `runfast` mode `llama2.c` includes multiple optimizations like aggressive vectorization, which makes comparison fair with Mojo SIMD vectorization.

+Further researches of both solutions in parallelized mode compilation showed that `llama2.c` is faster by ~20% I'm still investigating in this direction since not all the possible optimizations were applied to the Mojo version so far.

-### Performance comparison
+### comparison

 #### OS/HW specs

 ```
 OS:         Ubuntu 20.04
 CPU(s):     6